aberHRML/binneR/README.md

 > **Spectral Processing for High Resolution Flow Infusion Mass Spectrometry**

 A spectral binning approach for flow infusion electrospray high resolution mass spectrometry (FIE-HRMS) metabolome fingerprinting data.
-Includes tools for generating intensity matrices from converted raw data file formats such as `.mzML` and `.mzXML`, plotting chromatograms and total ion counts.
+The package includes an integrated workflow for generating spectrally binned intensity matrices from converted raw data file formats such as `.mzML` and `.mzXML`.
+There are also tools for plotting chromatograms, spectra and total ion counts.

 The methodology is outlined in the article: